MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DirectoryObjects/Get-MgBetaDirectoryObject.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a directoryObject object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryObject](/powershell/module/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObject?view=graph-powershell-1.0)

 ## SYNTAX